shankarmsy/shankarmsy.github.io/posts/blogging-with-the-awesome-nikola-ipython-and-github.md

 So glad to finally be writing my first post with [**Nikola**](https://www.getnikola.com).
 It truly provides an awesome, fun way of setting up a static website/blog and gives you complete control every step of the way.
 It took me a while to get this setup working but boy am I pleased with the results.
 It's written completely in Python, is blazingly fast, features an **IPython** plugin that lets you create and share IPython content directly and deploys easily to **Github**, giving you version control for your blog.
 Everything is 100% customizable and to top it off, is completely free. *Can it get any better?*

 So without further ado, below I will attempt explain the steps I followed to successfully set up a site with Nikola, configure the IPython plugin for Nikola and setup a Github page to deploy the website.
 Before I begin, a quick disclaimer.
-These are steps that worked well for me and I hope will help you too but if you're looking for a tutorial, I suggest you learn like I did, from the pros instead.
+These are steps that worked well for me and I hope will help you too.
+But I would recommend you take a look at [Damian Avila's blog posts](http://www.damian.oquanta.info/index.html).

 Let's get started.
 <!-- TEASER_END -->